HBPMedical/pacs-anonymizer-connector/README.md

 `pacs_anonymize.py --port 1234 --aet ACME1 --aec COMMON --aem ACME1 -o out/ localhost 11112`

 Your local port `port`, aet, aem have to be in the configuration of your PACS system or it will be refused.
-For now it uses a csv file where it stores all the already copyed files, so if you re-run this script it might not copy anything (if there is no new data).
+For now it uses a csv file where it stores all the already copyed files, so if you re-run this script it might not download and anonymize anything (if there is no new data).

 ###List of command line arguments
 --help will also print this information